Particular/docs.particular.net/samples/sqltransport-nhpersistence-outbox-ef/sample.md

 This sample contains three projects:

- * Messages - A class library containing the messages.
+ * Shared - A class library containing common code including the message definitions.
  * Sender - A console application responsible for sending the initial `OrderSubmitted` message and processing the follow-up `OrderAccepted` message.
  * Receiver - A console application responsible for processing the order message.